 Did You Know?

-The brother and sister are called Hansen and Gracie, very similar to Hansel and Gretel.
-This episode has several connotations to the fairytale.
+The brother and sister are called Hansen and Gracie, referencing Hansel and Gretel.
+This episode has several references to the fairytale.
 See more

 The vast majority of humans just can't process that kind of information.
 They can believe in all kinds of stuff, you know.
 Gods, for example.
 Angels, demons, and dinosaurs and the Big Bang Theory, and E equals MC squared, man.
 But that's only because it's not right in front of them.
 They're not looking directly into the boiling core of the raw universe.
 So, you know, confronted with that kind of reality, a lot of brains just turn to mush.